rackerlabs/technical-blog/_posts/2016-05-13-keystone_horizon_nginx_Ubuntu_1604.md

     wsgi-file = /var/www/wsgi/horizon.wsgi
     EOF

-The nginx and uwsgi processes need to talk to each other, we will be using Unix sockets, as they don't require the overhead of TCP sockets and are faster.
-Create the directories for the sockets and set the permissions for the directories:
+The nginx and uwsgi processes need to talk to each other.
+Therefore we will use Unix sockets, becasue they don't require the overhead of TCP sockets and are faster.
+Create the directories for the sockets, and set the permissions for the directories:

     mkdir /run/uwsgi
     mkdir /run/uwsgi-horizon
     chown keystone:www-data /run/uwsgi
     chown horizon:www-data /run/uwsgi-horizon

-Lastly we want to set the user and group for the various uwsgi processes within the individual, so we need to remove this from the emperor configuration file:
+Lastly, we want to set the user and group for the various uwsgi processes within the individual, so we need to remove this from the emperor configuration file:

     sed -i 's/uid = www-data/#uid = www-data/g' /etc/uwsgi-emperor/emperor.ini
     sed -i 's/gid = www-data/#gid = www-data/g' /etc/uwsgi-emperor/emperor.ini

-Create the nginx configuration file for keystone, remember that keystone listens on ports 5000 for normal requests and 35357 for admin requests, so we will need server entries for each port in nginx:
+Create the nginx configuration file for keystone.
+Remember that keystone listens on ports 5000 for normal requests and 35357 for admin requests, so we will need server entries for each port in nginx:

     cat >> /etc/nginx/sites-available/keystone.conf << EOF
     server {